2020PB/police-brutality/all-locations.md

 This was reported to have happened at "2600 N. Narragansett Ave.", but 2700 N seems slightly more accurate.
 Google Streetview at that address shows the same "Show Carnival" store seen in the video.

-tags: shove, throw, arrest, property-destruction, knee-on-kneck, knee, inhumane-treatment
+tags: shove, throw, arrest, property-destruction, knee-on-kneck, knee, inhumane-treatment, bystander

 id: il-chicago-4